JC2615/Programming-Challenges/README.md

-# Programming-Challenges
+# Programming-Challenges-and-Mini-Projects
-Any programming challenges that I've completed.
+Any programming challenges or mini projects that I've completed.